StarRocks/starrocks/docs/loading/Spark-connector-starrocks.md

       "starrocks.columns"="id,name"
    );
   ```
-3. Insert data to the table in Spark SQL client, and only update the column `name`
+3. Insert data into the table in Spark SQL client, and only update the column `name`.
   ```SQL
   INSERT INTO `score_board` VALUES (1, 'starrocks-update'), (2, 'flink-update');
   ```
-4. Query the StarRocks table in mysql client
+4. Query the StarRocks table in MySQL client.

    You can see that only values for `name` change, and the values for `score` does not change.

   ```SQL